keitaito/XeroWeather/README.md

 - Some features, like Update location feature, Add location feature, have not been imeplemented yet.
 Sorry!
 - No Storyboard.
 - Swift 4's Codable protocol is heavily used in XeroWeatherCore.
+- Carthage is used to add Alamofire.
+Please run carthage before running the app.